 Olympic icon Michael Phelps might take the gold in swimming, but he doesn't even get a bronze when it comes to selling real estate.

-), but she refused to disclose whether or not the place had sold.
-Until we can get confirmation, we can at least get a glimpse into the life of the most decorated Olympian of all time
+AOL Real Estate contacted the Realtor representing Phelps' home (the website still shows the condo as being on the market), but she refused to disclose whether or not the place had sold.
+Until we can get confirmation, we can at least get a glimpse into the life of the most decorated Olympian of all time.

 Phelps listed the apartment in March for $1.42 million, and, according to TMZ, he recently sold it for $1.25 million.